 Redox is a shorthand for reduction-oxidation, meaning that a redox reaction is one in which both a reduction reaction and an oxidation reaction takes place at once.
+It is also shorthand for oxidation reduction reaction.
 Let’s discuss these two components separately, then circle back to how they combine in a full redox reaction.

 Reduction happens when an atom gains one or more electrons during a chemical reaction.
 That means that its oxidation number decreases.
 This is because an electron has a negative charge, thus when an atom gains an electron, it gains a negative charge, which decreases the oxidation number.
 This could look like an atom going from X2+ to X1+, or X0 to X1-, for example.
 This can help us remember what reduction is, as the oxidation number gets reduced.

 Note: the species getting reduced is called the oxidizing agent.
 This may be a little confusing at first, but remember the oxidizing agent is the species that causes another to become oxidized—since redox reactions happen in pairs of reduction and oxidation, the species causing oxidation is the one getting reduced.